intel-analytics/BigDL-2.x/pyzoo/zoo/chronos/examples/distributed/README.md

-# Run forecaster example on orca distributed
+# Use Chronos forecasters in a distributed fashion
 LSTM, TCN and Seq2seq users can easily train their forecasters in a distributed fashion to handle extra large dataset and utilize a cluster.
 The functionality is powered by Project Orca.

 ## Prepare the environment